imhicihu/R-on-proxy-server/README.md

 ### What is this repository for? ###

 * Execute R on a proxy server
-* Tested in MacOSX & Windows environment
+* Tested in MacOSX environment

 ### How do I get set up? ###